 We have previously shown how to deploy OpenShift Origin on AWS.
 In this post, well walk you through installing Apache Kafka and Apache Zookeeper with Kubernetes Helm.
 We’ll also produce some useful and valuable benchmarks like write throughput and inbound message rate.
 Our goal is to collect benchmark data to show that Apache Kafka can not only operate inside a container orchestration platform like OpenShift, but can be seriously considered as a valid solution for a production-ready environment.

-This post assumes that you have already some knowledge of Kafka, its use cases and its architecture components, the intro on the official website is a good place to start if you don’t.
+This post assumes that you already have some knowledge of Apache Kafka, its use cases and its architecture components, the intro on the official Apache Kafka website is a good place to start if you don’t.

 We use Helm to deploy applications on the cluster.
 Helm is a tool for managing Kubernetes charts.
 A chart is a set of preconfigured Kubernetes resources – it’s a little like a package manager (e.g. apt/yum/Homebrew/etc) for Kubernetes.
 Helm allows us to have a reproducible, controlled and customisable installation of OpenShift resources in our Kubernetes cluster.

 The reason why we chose Helm is because it’s very powerful, it’s actively supported by the community around Kubernetes, and it’s bundled with several features that the internal OpenShift template mechanism doesn’t have.

 The Helm architecture is made up of two main parts: